US troops killed, injured in Iraq rocket attack - officials

+In a statement, the coalition said that approximately 18 Katyusha rockets struck the base.

+"The attack is under investigation by the Coalition and Iraqi Security Forces," the statement said.

-Several other US officials confirmed that US troops had been killed and injured, but did not provide numbers, after a barrage of rockets hit Camp Taji, located just north of Baghdad.
+Earlier, several US officials confirmed that US troops had been killed and injured, but did not provide numbers.

-Three service members were killed, including two Americans, and a dozen more were injured when a barrage of rockets were fired at a military base in Iraq, US officials said Wednesday.

 Buildings on the base were in flames.

-Several other US officials confirmed that US troops had been killed and injured, but did not provide numbers.

-Army Col. Myles Caggins, a US military spokewman in Iraq, said on Twitter that more than 15 small rockets hit Iraq’s Camp Taji base.
+Army Colonel Myles Caggins, a US military spokewman in Iraq, said on Twitter that more than 15 small rockets hit Iraq’s Camp Taji base.

 He provided no details.